khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 HOTP(Key,Counter) = Truncate(HMAC(Key, Counter)) & 0x7FFFFFFF
 {% endhighlight %}

 If you are using an auth system like [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) to auth to a server then the algorithm will run both on the server and your smartphone.
 This can lead to interesting sync problems when counters get askew but thankfully, we don't need to bother about this since we only want to generate a one-time code.
-We don't need to prove our user shares a secret with us.
+We don't have to prove the user shares a secret with us.

 The main problem with HOTP -- which is why most real-world systems use TOTP -- is that the generated code has no expiration time.[^google_authenticator].
 If for some reason a hacker intercepted the SMS with the code and prevented you from entering it, they would be able to log into your account at their leisure.